lsst/rtn-028/index.rst

 There are a lot of individual pipetasks in the nominal `DRP pipeline`_, and only a subset of them require a substantial amount of computing resources, so for this study, we've only considered those pipetasks in our estimates.
 By counting the number of instances of each kind of pipetask involved in processing the full Y1 data set, we can estimate the number of "node-days" required to process those data assuming that the number of concurrent jobs that we can run on a node is limited by the node's memory and the number of available cores.

 Given a particular observing cadence, we can extract some key numbers that will give us precise numbers of instances for the visit-level pipetasks, and reasonably close estimates, i.e., within factors of 1.4 or less, for the remaining ones.
-For example, for the Y1 WFD survey in the baseline v2.0 cadence, there are 173,682 visits, which when multiplied by the number of science CCDs in the LSSTCam focalplane, 189, yields ~33 million instances of each of the single frame processing pipetasks.
+For example, for the Y1 WFD survey in the baseline v2.0 cadence, there are 173,682 visits, which when multiplied by the number of science CCDs in the LSSTCam focal plane, 189, yields ~33 million instances of each of the single frame processing pipetasks.
 For the pipetasks that operate on coadds, the number of instances depends on the sky map used.
 For the DC2 sky map, there are a total of 18,938 tracts and 49 patches per tract.
 Estimating the WFD survey to cover 18k square degrees, this yields ~460,000 patches and ~2.5 million coadds, using 6 LSST bands per patch.

 It's somewhat more difficult to estimate the number of visits per patch per band.
-As we'll see in the next section this number is relevant for the resource scaling of many of the coadd-level tasks.
-For this, we actually simulate the baseline cadence and calculate those numbers from the overlaps of the focal plane projected onto the DC2 sky map, estimating the focal plane with a circle on the sky with radius ~2 degrees.
-In Figure 2, we show the distributions of number of visits per patch for each of the six LSST bands.
+As we'll see in the next section, this number is relevant for the resource scaling of many of the coadd-level tasks.
+To get more precise estimates of the number of visits per band, we simulate the baseline cadence pointings and find number of overlaps with each patch of the focal plane projected onto the DC2 sky map, estimating the extent of the focal plane as a circle on the sky with radius ~2 degrees.
+In Figure 2, we show the distributions of number of visits per patch for each of the six LSST bands that we obtained by this procedure for the Y1 WFD observations.

 **Figure 2**: Number of visits per patch for Y1 WFD baseline 2.0 observations using the DC2 sky map